ansible/ansible/docs/docsite/rst/windows_winrm.rst

 .. code-block:: powershell

-    # set the name of the local user that will have the key mapped to
+    # set the name of the local user that will have the key mapped
     $username = "username"
     $output_path = "C:\temp"